arl/tmux-gitbar/README.md

 # Changelog

+### v2.1.0, 2016-11-20
+- configuration file location is defined by `$TMUX_GITBAR_CONF`
+- Fix issue 37: tmux-gitbar.conf can be stored outside of repo.

 ### v2.0.0, 2016-08-29
 - Concatenate Git status to previous status
 - Fix issue 28: do not overwrite previous status